-Mephedrone has been cited as being a neurotoxin, which can cause some damage to functioning of the nervous system.
-Users self-report that they do have memory recall problems whilst on the drug and some report that they feel they are unable to concentrate well for periods following mephedrone usage.
-The full extent of neurotoxicity is not fully yet known due to limited number of tests.
+Mephedrone has been cited as being a neurotoxin, which can cause some damage to the functioning of the nervous system.
+Users self-report that they do have memory recall problems while on the drug and some report that they feel they are unable to concentrate well for periods following mephedrone usage.
+The full extent of neurotoxicity is not fully yet known due to a limited number of tests.
 Early tests suggest it is similar to that of amphetamines, but not as toxic as MDMA.

 Mephedrone is addictive for some people, but there is no physical addiction currently associated with the drug.
 Nonetheless, people quickly become accustomed to the feeling of stimulant drugs and can often feel exceptionally withdrawn and tired in days after the drug usage.
 This can cause users to re-dose to combat the feelings of exhaustion or tiredness, thus re-enforcing addiction.